2.94 FAQ-941 Why are my cell formulas not working?

 Occasionally, users disable all or part of the cell formula functionality, either via the GUI or LabTalk command and forget that they have done so.
 Later, they attempt to make use of the cell formulas, then find that they do not work.

 Spreadsheet Cell Notation Must be Enabled in the Workbook

-- For cell formula calculations to work, spreadsheet cell notation must be turned on in the workbook.
+- For cell formula calculations to work, SCN must be turned on in the workbook.

-- If the spreadsheet cell notation icon is missing from the upper-left corner of the workbook, right-click on the workbook title bar and choose Properties.
+- If you see this icon in the upper-left corner of the workbook (ANY version), right-click on the workbook title bar and choose Properties.
 On the Properties tab, check the Spreadsheet Cell Notation box and click OK.
-This box will appear even in older workbooks, once the book is opened in Origin 2017 or later.

 Note that there are LabTalk (script) methods for disabling spreadsheet cell notation for a single book and for disabling it for every existing book in the project, including new books.
 These are covered in FAQ-849 Can I turn off or selectively control use of spreadsheet cell notation in my workbooks?